zerotohero-dev/o2js.com/server/blog/markdown/a-little-known-secret-of-the-console.md

 console.log('wrote %d bytes in %dms', data.length, Date.now() - start);
 ~~~

-The output would be something like
+The output would be something like:

 ~~~
 ... a lot of "."s ...